BRAINSTORM DESIGN: HELPING THE WORLD’S LEADING COMPANIES HARNESS THE POWER OF GREAT DESIGN

 And yet our experience suggests that, for the most part, business executives and designers still speak different languages.
 At many Fortune Global 500 firms the principles of design thinking aren’t well understood.
 Too often designers view large firms with suspicion and chafe at executives’ constant carping about measurable results and ROI.
 The global conference scene does little to bridge this cultural divide.
 There are innumerable opportunities for designers to talk to other designers, and still more for business executives to talk to other business executives, but few events that bring the two tribes together.

 Brainstorm Design seeks to fill this void by exploring the nexus of business and design in the creative, timely and far-reaching manner the subject deserves.
-Hosted in Singapore, with support from Singapore’s Economic Development Board, Brainstorm Design will be led by a unique partnership of editors from Wallpaper*, Fortune and TIME.
+Hosted in Singapore, with support from Singapore’s Economic Development Board, Brainstorm Design is led by a unique partnership of editors from Wallpaper*, Fortune and TIME.
 Together editors from these three iconic publications will combine insights, experiences and contacts to create an event in Brainstorm’s signature style, with a fast-paced program and a variety of engaging formats.

 COMPETITIVE x design